jusstsdk/Insight/README.md

    - [ ] generate personalized certificate

 # Questions
+   - act as if we called pay API is good enough?
    - What are subtitles
    - How to calculate progress
    - JWT vs Sessions